suurjaak/grepros/README.md

 Can also look for specific values in specific message fields only.

 By default, matches are printed to console.
-Additionally, matches can be written to a bagfile or as HTML/CSV/Postgres/SQLite, or published to live topics.
+Additionally, matches can be written to a bagfile or HTML/CSV/Postgres/SQLite, or published to live topics.

 Supports both ROS1 and ROS2.
 ROS environment variables need to be set, at least `ROS_VERSION`.